Süper Lig: Qualification for European competitions

-Qualification for European competitions is as follows: champions qualify for the group stage of the Champions League, runners-up qualify for the second qualifying round of the Champions League, third place qualifies for the third qualifying round of the Europa League, and fourth place qualifies for the second qualifying round of the same competition.
-A fifth spot is given to the winner of the Turkish Cup, who qualify for the play-off round of the Europa League.
-If the Turkish Cup winner has already qualified for European competition through their league finish, the next highest placed club in the league takes their place.
+The champions and runners-up qualify for the second qualifying round of the Champions League.
+The third place and the Turkish Cup winners qualify for the second qualifying round of the Europa Conference League.
+If the Turkish Cup winner has already qualified for European competition through their league finish, then the team that finishes fourth in the league takes their place.